 This is where your NAP (name, address, phone) comes into play.
 By making sure that your NAP is identical on each unique local listing, you are giving search engines confidence that they can identify each listing as your business.
 So the more local listings you claim with accurate and consistent information, the more likely it is that search engines will return one of your listings as a search result, no matter the method of search.
 To learn more about listing accuracy, check out this episode of Moz’s Whiteboard Friday.

-4 Steps to Getting Your Local Listings Right
+4 Steps to Get Your Local Listings Right

 1. Claim Search Engines Listings

 ALL businesses MUST be listed on the top 3 search engines: Google, Yahoo, and Bing.
 If you don’t claim your map listing on these sites your business might as well not even exist.
 Yes, this sounds dramatic, but the reality is that “4 in 5 consumers use search engines to find local information.”
 That means you’re missing 80% of prospective customers if you’re not listed correctly on the major search engines.

 If you haven't already done it, stop what you’re doing and claim all 3 map listings on the major search engines before tackling the next set of local listings.